Camping, Camps & Gear Haul

 Located about 7 miles east of Two Harbors and 16 miles from Avalon.
 Little Harbor is a sandy, beachfront campground located on the “backside” of Catalina with lots of opportunities for recreation.
 23 campsites are available.
-Accessible from either Two Harbors (25 min) or Avalon (1.5 hrs) by the Safari Bus or by biking or hiking.
+Accessible from either Two Harbors (25 min) or Avalon (1.5 hrs) by car/taxi or by biking or hiking.

 Parson’s Landing - Remote West End - Beachfront

 Located seven miles from Two Harbors Isthmus Cove.
 It’s a moderately difficult hike or kayak to the remote campground, but there you will find long stretches of pristine beach with eight primitive sites.
 Shade structures and running water are not provided.
 You must pack in your supplies.
 BBQ, fire ring, chemical toilets.

 Two Harbors Campground - Two Harbors - Beachfront

 The west-end trailhead campground, 1/4 mile from the village of Two Harbors, has 48 individual sites and two group camping areas, tent cabins that sleep up to 6, BBQ’s and picnic tables.
 Camping equipment available for rent, firewood, propane and charcoal available for sale.

 Enjoy true seclusion along the Pacific coast.
 17 sites at 9 locations between Two Harbors and Avalon available by reservation for primitive camping.
 No moorings are available, these are anchor-in coves only.
 Must provide own water and port-a-potty and pack out all trash.
 Campfires allowed in BBQ/fire ring areas only.